Updated 2/1/2025

 There are a number of options, including but not limited to the following:

-3. Credit Karma offers a free online federal and state tax filing program at any income level.
+3. Cash App offers free online federal and state tax filing program at any income level.
 Learn more about its Cash App Taxes filing program here.

 How do I check the status of my refund?